Early 2011, Kilkenny

 On the home page, there's a link atop, to the right of the link to the "home page."
 There's no point wondering why anybody still puts a link to the home page on the home page.
 Click on "My O2."

-On the "My O2" page, there is a link on the left-hand side of the second-tier set of options at the top of the page.
-"My account" Click on that.
+On the "My O2" page, there is a link on the left-hand side of the second-tier set of options at the top of the page: "My account" Click on that.

 On the "My account" page, you must log in.
 Then you have eight main options, icons aside a brief description.
 You must click on "Details since last bill."

-But before that, if you just want to see the total of the data usage, you must click on one more link.
+Here is where you can learn how much expense you've incurred after using your allotment.
+If you just want to see the total of the data usage, you must click on one more link.
 Over in the left-side column, five links down, in small text, is "inclusive units."

-I don't think that that term is used in the same way anywhere in the English language.
+I don't think that that term is used in the same way anywhere else in the English language.